pagedjs/pagedjs-website/src/content/journal/2018-04-02-page-floats/index.md

 The `snap-block` and the `snap-inline` values correspond respectively to `snap-block(2em, near)` and `snap-inline(2em, near)`.
 It can be very useful to apply this float property to move an element to the top of the next page unless it fits on the current page without causing a break and leaving a gap, or without causing a widow or orphans.

-# Extensions proposals for pagedmedia.org
+# Extensions proposals for pagedmedia specs

 Although the W3C draft extends the possibilities for float values, they are still limited and some layouts are still not possible.
 In this part, I want to propose new extension values, sometimes based on what has already been proposed by some proprietary tools.